cedadev/cloudhands-ops/README.rst

 Cloudhands is a very young project.
 It is currently under heavy development, with fixes and features added daily.

-You are welcome to give `cloudhands` a try, but be aware that some parts of the codebase lack the test coverage of a finished product.
+You are welcome to give Cloudhands a try, but be aware that some parts of the codebase lack the test coverage of a finished product.
 Improvements to documentation are ongoing.